The following exercises allow you to apply the basic R concepts and commands introduced in this chapter.

 How much would your account be worth after waiting for \(n = 2\) full years?

 What would be the total value of your money after \(n = 2\) full years if the annual inflation rate

 What would be the results to 1. and 2. if you waited for \(n = 10\) years?

 Answer these questions by defining well-named objects and performing simple arithmetic computations on them.

-Note: Do not worry if you find this task difficult at this point — we will revisit it later.
-In Exercise 6 of Chapter 12: Iteration, we will use loops and functions to solve it in a more general fashion.
+Do not worry if you find these tasks difficult at this point — we will revisit them later.
+In Exercise 6 of Chapter 12: Iteration, we will use loops and functions to solve such tasks in a more general fashion.

 When introducing arithmetic functions above, we showed that they can be used with numeric scalars (i.e., numeric objects with a length of 1).

-Demonstrate that the same arithmetic functions also work with 2 numeric vectors
+Demonstrate that arithmetic functions also work with two numeric vectors

 y(of the same length).

 Hint: Define some numeric vectors and use them as arguments of various arithmetic functions.
 To better understand the behavior in 2., look up the term “recycling” in the context of R vectors.